nusratsupti/nusratsupti/README.md

 ## 💡 Highlights

+- ⚡ Led the pilot launch of an on-demand marketplace for US-Bangla Airlines, validating core features and contributing to business and market expansion.
 - 🚚 Introduced Truck Lagbe’s first **Marketplace Web App**, creating a new acquisition channel.
 - 💰 Developed and launched a **pricing model** that increased GMV by **3%**.
 - 🤖 Introduced **auto-tagging** for intercity trips, boosting completion rate by **16%**.